accountz-open/Accountz.com/index.md

 If you would like information regarding the forthcoming **Open Source** version (not owned or associated to Accountz.com Ltd), please go to **<https://accountz.org/>**

+The latest version has been released (21.07.19) in your installation of Home/Business Accountz please go to Help> Check for update and install.

+If the program states there are no updates available please manually update your software by following the instructions on this link: **<http://accountz.com/install/>**

 *The Accountz Team*